 What kind of information will the insurance companies ask me or be interested in?

-When applying for life insurance as a race car driver, the insurance company will likely ask you for information related to your racing activities.
+When applying for life insurance as a race car driver, the insurance company will likely ask you for information about your racing activities.
 This information will help the insurer assess your risk profile and determine the rates they will offer for coverage.
 Some of the information they may ask for includes:

 - Level of competition: The insurance company will also be interested in knowing the level of competition you participate in, such as amateur or professional racing.
 Professional racing may be viewed as a higher risk than amateur racing due to the increased speed and competition involved.